Biography

 Work

-Through her documentary photos, research and written pieces, she seeks to connect the natural world with the human experience, reveling in the interconnectedness of all things.
+Through images, text and research, she seeks to connect the natural world with the human experience, reveling in the interconnectedness of all things.

 Features